yahoojapan/k2hdkc/feature.md

 ![Fig.5](images/feature_fig5.png)

-**K2HDKC** determines the locations of keys in the cluster by calculaton of keys and the number of nodes in the cluster. **K2HDKC** has no mapping of range and node though **K2HDKC**'s partitioning scheme relies on consistent hashing like Riak or Cassandra.
+**K2HDKC** determines the locations of keys in the cluster by calculator of keys and the number of nodes in the cluster. **K2HDKC** has no mapping of range and node though **K2HDKC**'s partitioning scheme relies on consistent hashing like Riak or Cassandra.
 When a new node is added to the cluster, **K2HDKC** detects the keys to be relocated and copies them to their locations.

 Let's see the flow to move data when increasing nodes in the cluster.